By Bernie on 14 Mar 2013

 Men love to talk politics, but often they forget to do political things such as voting.

 Women are very happy that another generation of Kennedys is growing up and getting into politics, because they will be able to campaign for them and cry on election night.

 This has been a Thursday 13 post [# 81] and is updated on some Thursdays.

-Photo credits (I do not receive compensation from any corporations linked to):
+Photo credits (Except for purchases through Amazon, I do not receive compensation from any corporations linked to):

 Man's Wolverine Trooper Style Fur Hat: Glacier Wear

 Gone with the Wind (1939), courtesy Selznick International Pictures.